 The term “hospitalist” refers to physicians whose practice emphasizes providing care for hospitalized patients.
-The hospitalist physicians of Indian River Medical Associates are dedicated to the delivery of comprehensive medical care to hospitalized patients.
+The hospitalist physicians of Cleveland Clinic Indian River Hospital are dedicated to the delivery of comprehensive medical care to hospitalized patients.
 This means providing superior and compassionate care by collaborating seamlessly with patients, families, primary care providers, specialists and support staff.

 All aspects of inpatient care are managed in conjunction with your primary care physician.
 When you leave the hospital, our hospitalist team will communicate with your primary care physician regarding discharge from the hospital, as well as coordinate the appropriate post-discharge care services such as home health, specialized rehabilitation, and home IV infusion services.